oz/aguaxaca/README.md

 schedule.

-This means about 3-4 requests per 24h, which doesn't seem abusive for testing / developing, **but** run your own Nitter instance, or get permission to use a public instance, for a long-term solution.
+This means about 3-4 requests per 24h, which doesn't seem abusive for testing / developing, **but** for a long-term solution: run your own Nitter instance, or get permission to use a public instance.
+Be nice, okay? 😊

 Other improvements to explore: